Vermeille/neural_style/README.md

   Factors of Neural Artistic Style (still by Gatys)
 - It embeds a web interface based on Flask. _However this is not production ready.
 The server will just not respond while a picture is being computed_.
-  Just host it on your own cloud, and don't give it the link to anyone :)
+  Just host it on your own cloud, and don't give the link to anyone :)